 After the travel respite experience, FPS offers continued ancillary support during their cancer journey.
 Read more about these services on our “Support Beyond the Respite” page.
 Together, we help families recognize it is love, not cancer that defines them.

 Therapeutic Benefits of Respite

 Cancer touches every aspect of a family’s life.
 Thus, the benefits of respite span across all platforms related to emotional, psycho-social, physical, spiritual and financial health.
 Our graph below captures the essence of all these benefits, and as FPS covers all respite travel costs, no family has the financial burden to shoulder for the experience.
-To learn more about our outcomes, visit our Impact page on our website.
+At Woodloch, families are able to participate in specific activities exclusive to FPS families which address these benefits.
+Such activities include mediation and chair yoga, cupcake wars, art therapy, nature walks and team building activities sure to delight and develop family communication.
+To learn more about our outcomes, visit our website Impact page.

 What a Travel Respite Includes:

-- Up to one week accommodations for the patient and primary caregiver, and for children of the patient, when applicable.
-FPS covers most expenses related to the respite, including all transportation costs.
+- Up to one week accommodations for the patient, primary caregiver, and children of the patient.
+FPS covers expenses related to the respite, including all transportation costs.
 We work with each family to ensure that travel timing is feasible based upon treatment schedules and destination availability.
-Please note, as of October 2020, if you are preparing to travel on respite you must have a Read ID or Passport if you are flying to your destination.
+Please note, as of October 2021, if you are preparing to travel on respite you must have a Real ID or Passport if you are flying to your destination.

 - Take a Break Bag, containing a generous cash stipend for the week, toiletries, writing journals, materials to encourage family communication and inspirational books to help make the respite meaningful emotionally and spiritually.